civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 As a mentee, you'll be asked to:

 1. **Set up 'speed mentoring' sessions with each mentor we match you with.** It is your responsibility to arrange a suitable time and date.
 You should meet each mentor for an initial 30 minute session.
-2. **Decide if you want to keep a mentor.** If you feel you can learn something from one of the mentors you meet, ask them to be your mentor long term.
+2. **Decide if you want to keep a mentor.** If you feel you can learn something from one of the mentors you meet, ask them if they can be your mentor long-term.
 2. **Lead your relationship with your mentor.** If you are successful in securing a long-term mentor, it's your responsibility to organise meetings and lead your relationship with them.

 As a mentee, you can expect to: